Expand Your CMS Capabilities with Our Plugin Store

 Common Analytics Setup Mistakes That Hurt Ad Performance

-Even if you're using the right marketing analytics software, a few missteps in setup can seriously distort your data.
+Even if you're using the right marketing analytics software and advertising measurement tools, a few missteps in setup can seriously distort your data and hide what your ad performance metrics are really saying.
 Watch out for these pitfalls:

-Fixing even one of these mistakes can improve how you track ad success and help you avoid misleading data.
+Fixing even one of these mistakes can improve how you measure ad performance and help you avoid misleading data.

 Case Studies: How Businesses Use Advanced Analytics to Improve Ad ROI

-How a SaaS company optimized its paid campaigns using predictive modeling
+How a SaaS company could optimise its paid campaigns using predictive modeling

-How an online store increased its advertising ROI through in-depth performance tracking
+How an online store could increase its advertising ROI through in-depth performance tracking

-An eCommerce brand mapped every customer touchpoint using enhanced analytics and identified which product categories had the highest repeat purchase rate.
-Prioritizing ad spend toward those categories led to a 37% ROAS increase.
+In an illustrative e-commerce example, a brand maps every customer touchpoint using enhanced analytics and discovers which product categories have the highest repeat purchase rate.
+By prioritizing ad spend toward those categories and improving landing pages for them, the modeled scenario shows ROAS improving by around 30–40%.

 Need additional advice?

 We provide free consultations.
-Contact us and we will be happy to help you please or suggest a solution
+Contact us, and we will be happy to help you with your query

 Conclusion